spatialos/gdk-for-unity/docs/content/deploy.md

 ## Cloud deployment

-To start a cloud deployment follow the section.
+Follow this section to start a cloud deployment.

 ### Setup the SpatialOS project name